-- (4) Risk management policy and risk assessment standards: the company is focused on its primary business.
+- (3) Status of the Continuing Education of Directors: all directors of the company have completed the mandatory courses stipulated under "Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies."
+For details regarding these courses, please refer to page 66 of the annual report, titled "xi.
+Status of the Continuing Education of Directors in 2016." - (4) Risk management policy and risk assessment standards: the company is focused on its primary business.
 It has risk management guidelines and policies in place to avoid or minimize risks that may jeopardize the company's interests, while in the meantime ensure employees' safety.
 All major operating policies, investments, asset acquisitions and disposals, corporate guarantees and endorsements are subjected to thorough analysis before they are proposed for the board's resolution.
-The Audit Office develops annual audit plans based on assessed risks and executes accordingly as a means of risk supervision. - (5) Customer policy: - The company has a Sales Department and a Construction Department responsible for engaging customers in timely communications, responding to customization needs, providing excellent services and resolving any issues that might arise.
-Besides, the General Administration Division conducts customer satisfaction survey from time to time and keeps all channels open for bilateral communication with customers. - (6) Insurance against directors' and supervisors' liabilities: the company has taken out liabilities insurance for its directors and supervisors. - 8.
-Has the company implemented a self-evaluation report 2 on corporate governance or has it authorized any other professional organization to conduct such evaluation?
-If so, please describe the opinion from the Board, the result of self or authorized evaluation, the major deficiencies, suggestions, or improvements. - The self assessment report of the company established scope of appraisal information and appraisal index through Company governance appraisal system and most of the self assessment results conforms with the norms of company governance.
-As for the second governance appraisal result, the company is ranked as top 5 % of listed companies. - Note1: For requirements on directors' and supervisors' continuing education, please refer to the "Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies" published by the Taiwan Stock Exchange. - Note2: A self-evaluation report is defined as the company assessing its corporate governance evaluation items with appropriate explanations on current corporate operations and implementation.
+The Auditing Office develops annual audit plans based on assessed risks and executes accordingly as a means of risk supervision. - (5) Customer policy: - The company has a Business Department and an Engineering Department responsible for engaging customers in timely communications, responding to customization needs, providing excellent services and resolving any issues that might arise.
+Besides, the General Administration Division conducts customer satisfaction survey from time to time and keeps all channels open for bilateral communication with customers. - (6) Insurance against directors' liabilities: the company has taken out liabilities insurance for its directors.
+Information about the insured amount, coverage and premium rate has been reported in the Board meeting on Feb.
+23, 2017. - 9.
+The improvement status for the result of Corporate Governance Evaluation announced by Taiwan Stock Exchange - The company is ranked in top 5% in 3st Corporate Governance Evaluation of Listed Companies.
+The company reviews items not achieving evaluation standard every year after the result of evaluation be announced, makes adjustment and improvement successively and carries out step by step.
+In the perspective of information disclosure, apart from adjust, update annual report and disclosed content on the website, the company also participates investor conferences, in light of making the information more transparent and reducing the issue of information asymmetry.
+In terms of system, the company adopted electronic voting system in shareholders' meeting in 2016 for the first time and planned to pass the revision proposal of Article of Incorporation in Shareholders' meeting in 2017 and elected directors via candidate nomination system totally.
+As for adoption of indicators such as setting up of nomination committee etc., the company will review and discuss continuously.

-5. Composition, Responsibilities and Operations of Remuneration Committee
+4. Composition, Responsibilities and Operations of Remuneration Committee

-(1) Professional Qualifications and Independence Analysis of Remuneration Committee Members
+(1)Professional Qualifications and Independence Analysis of Remuneration Committee Members